 The milk of the mother is the best food for the baby.
-To make for a good start, it’s useful to prepare yourself during pregnancy.
+To make for a good start, it’s useful to prepare yourself during pregnancy for breastfeeding.

 You can ask questions about breastfeeding during consulting hours and we also give workshops on how to breastfeed.
 We recommend you visit these.
 The better prepared, the better it will go when the baby is there, there is already so much to worry about in childbed.
 There’s also a lot of information accessible on the internet, such as videos that show how to feed.
 Also visit borstvoeding.nl or borstvoedingscentrum.nl.
 The maternity help will visit you every day to help you breastfeed.
 Sometimes we call in help from a lactation expert, who is a specialist in helping a mother to breastfeed.

 - The milk holds antibodies that protect your baby from illnesses and infections.
 The first milk (colostrums) is the first step of building the immune system;

 - Children who have been breastfed are ill less often;

 - The chance of being taken into the hospital in the first year of the baby is decreased five times;

 - The milk plays a significant part in the process of building the brain and nerve tissue;

 - Breastfeeding improves development of the jaw;

 - Breastfed children suffer less from diarrhea and inflammation of the ear;

 - Your own milk has been perfectly adapted to the needs of the baby, it contains all necessary nutrients that the child needs in the first 6 months of his or her life.
 The composition of the milk changes if the needs of the baby do;